-The best Lego sets for adults is a hard list to curate, mainly because there are now so many incredible sets, with new ones being added all the time, and they're all excellent.
-Not only can constructing Lego be a brilliant way to relax, it also makes the perfect gift, especially this time of year.
+The best Lego sets for adults is a hard list to curate, mainly because there are now so many incredible sets with new ones being added all the time – and they're all excellent.
+Not only can constructing Lego be a brilliant way to relax, it also makes the perfect gift for birthdays, holidays, or other special occasions.

 The best Lego sets for adults available now

-This epic Diagon Alley set is a must for Harry Potter fans.
-The incredibly detailed set includes Ollivander's wand shop, the Weasley brothers joke shop (which is as fun as you'd expect) the Quidditch supplies shop and Flourish & Blotts bookshop, the office of the Daily Prophet as well as an ice cream shop, and can be built in four different ways.
-Our only disappointment is that there isn't a cauldron shop.
+This epic Lego Diagon Alley set is a must for Harry Potter fans.
+The incredibly detailed set includes Ollivander's wand shop, the Weasley Brothers' joke shop (which is as fun as you'd expect), the Quidditch supplies shop and Flourish & Blotts bookshop, the office of the Daily Prophet as well as an ice cream shop.
+It can be built in four different ways; our only disappointment is that there isn't a cauldron shop.

 It doesn't come cheap, that's for sure, but it measures over a metre wide once complete and building it is bound to include hours of fun.
 There are also 14 minifigures included, including four new characters, such as Lucius Malfoy and Gilderoy Lockhart.

 Enter if you dare!
-Manor von Barron is the latest in Lego's Creator range.
+The Manor von Barron Lego Haunted House is among the latest in Lego's Creator range.
 A spooky haunted theme park-style design, this incredible Lego set for adults is packed full of the most amazingly fine detail.
 Home to one of the world's greatest villains, this set is a nostalgic throwback to classic Lego adventure sets, featuring rare bricks and so ancient artefacts hidden throughout.

 If you want to take this set to another level, you can motorise it with Powered Up, meaning the lights and various rides – including the working and dropping elevator – within the house can all be controlled by your smartphone.
 The organ is also one to look out for – an incredible piece of lego engineering.

-Anyone who's into cars and how they work will absolutely love Lego's Land Rover set.
+Anyone who's into cars and how they work will absolutely love the Lego Land Rover set from the Lego Technic line.
 All the little details are included, including an extremely complicated gearbox, working steering and forward-folding seats.
-In short, if you can't afford the real thing, then buy this instead.
+If you can't afford the real thing, then buy this instead.
 And if you can afford the real thing, then buy this as a replica to make you even more excited about the real deal.

-Okay, so it's a bold claim to call this the best TV Lego set, especially if you're not a fan of Stranger Things (although we've yet to come across anyone who isn't).
+Okay, so it's a bold claim to call the Lego Stranger Things: The Upside Down the best TV Lego set, especially if you're not a fan of Stranger Things (although we've yet to come across anyone who isn't).
 But we're sticking by it.
 And we'll tell you why.

 If you're into space and rockets, then this incredible Nasa Apollo Saturn V Lego set is the one for you.
 Just in case you're wondering why this particular rocket has been immortalised in the famous little brick, between 1967 and 1973, the Apollo Saturn V took multiple missions beyond the limits of earth’s atmosphere and on 16 July, 1969 took the first manned mission to the moon.